kataw/kataw/README.md

 Changing the `NodeFlags` allow you to change how the CST node should behave.

-All this things gives gives you better control over transformation of each CST node compared to `Babel`.
+All this things gives gives you better control over transformation of each CST node compared to `Babel` and `Rome`.

 Here is an example on an simple transformer that replace all identifiers with an `NumericLiteral`.